 The main symptoms of breast cancer are:

-The primary goals of breast cancer surgery are to remove the cancer from the breast and to assess the stage of disease.
+The primary goals of breast cancer surgery are to remove cancer from the breast and to assess the stage of the disease.
 There are three methods to do that.
 First is lumpectomy, also known as breast-conserving surgery, where cancerous tissue plus a rim of normal tissue is removed.
-The second is mastectomy, where all the breast tissues are removed, although muscles underneath breast are no longer removed.
-The third option includes lymph node removal (or auxiliary lymph node dissection) which takes place during time of lumpectomy or mastectomy if biopsy shows that breast cancer has spread.
-Other options include preventive surgeries such as prophylactic mastectomy for women at high-risk and prophylactic ovary removal to lower estrogen production in the body.
+The second is mastectomy, where all the breast tissues are removed, although muscles underneath the breast are no longer removed.
+The third option includes lymph node removal (or auxiliary lymph node dissection) which takes place during the time of lumpectomy or mastectomy if the biopsy shows that breast cancer has spread.
+Other options include preventive surgeries such as prophylactic mastectomy for women at high risk and prophylactic ovary removal to lower estrogen production in the body.

 It targets cancer cell properties specifically as opposed to chemotherapy which also destroys normal, healthy cells.
-It includes treatments such as herceptin and tykerb, both block cancer cell growth in HER2-positive breast cancers, and avastin, which blocks growth of new blood vessels depending for cancer cell growth.
+It includes treatments such as Herceptin and tykerb, both block cancer cell growth in HER2-positive breast cancers, and Avastin, which blocks the growth of new blood vessels depending on cancer cell growth.

 There are several treatments for curing breast cancer but it is always advisable to stay well by taking steps to reduce the risk of breast cancer or detect it early.

 An antibody test is a blood test used to detect antibodies formed in the body against…

 Till a few months back, you might have heard the job title “Anaesthetist” and most…